capri02/weather-app/README.md

 # WeatherApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.25.
+This project does not require any third party module to work.
+You only need to install the bootstrap.

+* Create "cities" folder.
+E.g. "src/cities".
+This folder is require to place the city.json file.
+Which this project will read and later make the calls for weather check for the selected city.

 ## Development server